monopole/gojira/README.md

 `gojira` helps me do specific [Jira] tasks.
 <img src="internal/utils/gojira.jpg" align="right" height="180" width="140">
 I'm not trying to generalize `gojira` or make the underlying code publishable as a pkg.

+Everyone who knows some Go and must use jira is [doomed] to write a CLI called `gojira`.
 For a general jira CLI, use [`jira-cli`].

-Making this code public to expose more examples of hitting the Jira API from Go.
-The API is wide enough that there's more than one way to do a particular task.
-Maybe fork this and look at [`jiraboss.go`].
+The API is wide enough that there's more than one way to do a particular task, so making this public.
+Feel free to fork this and adapt [`jiraboss.go`].

 ### Why write this?